kopparam/kopparam.github.io/about.md

     Technologies: Scala, C#, SQLServer, CouchDB, Aerospike

-* Thoughtworks Dec 2013 - Feb 2017; 3 years and 3 months
+* Thoughtworks Bangalore; Dec 2013 - Feb 2017; 3 years and 3 months
   * McKinsey Promotion Advisor

     DevOps transformation lead: Transformed a team of 20, which mainly operated in maintenance mode with some feature development, at lead times of weeks for a small feature.
 By adopting a new paradigm in programming practice by enabling continuous integration and experimentation.
 This included, fixing the automation test suite, continuous integration, and continuous deployment on the cloud.
 The team were able to increase their velocity within a couple of sprints.